HemantKumar01/AIPersonalizedLearningPlatform/README.md

-# Learn Anything Easily With Personalized Learning Paths Using AI
+# 🧑‍💻 Learn Anything Easily With Personalized Learning Paths Using AI

 Imagine a platform that gives you a detailed personalized roadmap along with resources for any topic that you want to learn, based on your individual needs, time constraints, preferable language, and current knowledge level.
-This is exactly what our AI-driven web based educational platform aims to deliver.
+This is exactly what our AI-driven web based educational platform delivers.

 This platform is built for Ed-Tech Edition of HumanAIze Hackathon powered by YouData.ai
 ![hack2skill humanAIze hackathon](public/hackathon_banner.png)

-## Usage
+## Installation

 ```bash
 npm install